chrisp60/leptos_macabre/README.md

 }
 ```

-Each element is implemented as a separate macro.
-Kind of strange, yes.
-But,
+### Every Element a Macro.

-it saves quite a bit on keystrokes and allows for much more modular snippets
+Each element is a separate macro.
+This saves many keystrokes.
+It is different
-of html.
+from most Rust HTML macros.

 ```rust, ignore
 use leptos::*;